nallwhy/json_corp/priv/posts/202512/20251226_using_lucide_in_phoenix.en.md

   <figcaption>Applied directly to the header.</figcaption>
 </figure>

+You can see the full code that applies Lucide to this site [here](https://github.com/nallwhy/json_corp/commit/f2843f1923c0bd3713c3bdf5c14762e6d5d3dafd).

 Now you can use the massive Lucide icon set without running out.
 Since the icon library keeps growing quickly, update the Lucide version periodically as needed.